-Glass bottles are another subject that many photographers struggle to make appealing, but they can be key to many advertising and product photographers careers.
+Glass bottles present a challenge for photographers.
+But they can be key to successful advertising and product photography careers.
 The techniques for shooting glass and liquids require a certain discipline and knowledge that, once acquired, will help you understand a variety of other similarly difficult lighting situations.

 - How to photograph glass bottles